lpod/lpod-docs/level1-styles.rst

 displayed in the background, namely:

-- ``position``: a string that specifies the horizontal and vertical positions of the image, through one or two space-separated words (in any order) among ``center``, ``left``, ``right``, ``top``, ``bottom`` (default: ``center``);
+- ``position``: a string that specifies the horizontal and vertical positions of the image, through one or two comma-separated words (in any order) among ``center``, ``left``, ``right``, ``top``, ``bottom`` (default: ``center``);
 - ``repeat``: specifies whether a background image is repeated or stretched, whose possible values are ``no-repeat`` meaning that the image should be